 There are only about 10,000 species of grasses globally, but grasses cover a huge amount of landmass worldwide.
 They are the most widespread plant family.
 Many are weedy annuals (meaning that they get established quickly in disturbed areas), so they are some of the first plants to colonize barren landscapes.
 Some are invasive and threaten established native plant communities.
 Some have specific habitat requirements and are endangered.
 When humans started cultivating certain grasses and stayed near their farms, it was the beginning of cities and civilization.

-In addition to feeding humanity, grasses are fodder for domestic animals.
-They provide materials for building shelters, tools, and more (think of bamboo chopsticks and fishing poles, thatching, mats, paper, insulation, and basketry).
+In addition to feeding humanity (they are our staple crops worldwide), grasses are fodder for domestic animals.
+They provide materials for building shelters, tools, and more (think of bamboo chopsticks and fishing poles, thatching, sod houses, mats, paper, insulation, and basketry).
 Turf and ornamental grasses are important, too.

-Grasses are the heart of grasslands, including Missouri’s tallgrass prairies.
+Grasses are the heart of grasslands, literally defining their landscapes, including Missouri’s tallgrass prairies.
 Multitudes of animals and plants live in grasslands worldwide.
 Grazing mammals need grasses.
 Grasses bind and protect soil, preventing erosion.
 The 1930s Dust Bowl occurred after grasses had been stripped from the land.